Wabash College: Giant Steps campaign

 From July 1, 2017, to June 30, 2023, Wabash College conducted the "Giant Steps" campaign, the largest fundraising effort in its history.
 The campaign raised over $250 million from 12,029 donors who made 82,272 gifts, surpassing the original goal of $225 million.

 A notable contribution to the campaign was a $40 million gift from alumni Paul Woolls '75 and his wife, Betty O'Shaughnessy Woolls, marking the largest single donation in the college's history.

 Endowment management

 In 2015, Wabash College partnered with Strategic Investment Group to serve as its outsourced chief investment officer (OCIO).
 This collaboration has yielded significant returns; over a seven-year period, endowment returns exceeded benchmarks by $14.1 million.

 The college employs a 12-quarter rolling average to determine its annual endowment draw, which was set at 5.5% for fiscal years 2022 and 2023.
 This approach aims to provide a predictable stream of funding while preserving the endowment's long-term purchasing power.

 Financial aid and scholarships

-Approximately 99% of Wabash students receive some form of financial aid, supported in part by the endowment.
-The college's commitment to affordability is reflected in its extensive scholarship offerings, many of which were expanded through the Giant Steps campaign.
+"Approximately 99% of Wabash students receive some form of student aid."